Cartroo/ttrack/ttrack/README.rst

 * ``December 2012``
 * ``between 15/10/2011 and today``

+..

-    **NOTE:** When providing two dates to run the report, bear in mind that the first date will be inclusive but the second date will be exclusive (so the example "between 15/10/2011 and today" won't include today).
+    When providing two dates to run the report, bear in mind that the first date will be inclusive but the second date will be exclusive (so the example "between 15/10/2011 and today" won't include today).